![]() |

 3) A participating agency may presume that the parent has authority to inspect and review records relating to his or her child unless the agency has been advised that the parent does not have the authority under applicable State law governing such matters as guardianship, separation, and divorce.

-d) Records on more than one child If any record includes information on more than one child, the parents of those children shall have the right to inspect and review only the information relating to their child or to be informed of that specific information.
+e) Records on more than one child If any record includes information on more than one child, the parents of those children shall have the right to inspect and review only the information relating to their child or to be informed of that specific information.

-e) List of types and locations of information Each participating agency shall provide parents on request a list of the types and locations of records collected, maintained, or used by the agency.
+f) List of types and locations of information Each participating agency shall provide parents on request a list of the types and locations of records collected, maintained, or used by the agency.

-f) Fees
+g) Fees

-2) A participating agency may not charge a fee to search for or to retrieve information under this Part.
+3) A participating agency may not charge a fee to search for or to retrieve information under this Part.

-g) Amendment of records at parent's request
+h) Amendment of records at parent's request

 1) A parent who believes that information in the records collected, maintained, or used under this Part is inaccurate or misleading or violates the privacy or other rights of the child may request the participating agency that maintains the information to amend the information.

-3) If the agency decides to refuse to amend the information in accordance with the request, it shall inform the parent of the refusal, and advise the parent of his or her right to a hearing as set forth in subsection (h).
+3) If the agency decides to refuse to amend the information in accordance with the request, it shall inform the parent of the refusal, and advise the parent of his or her right to a hearing as set forth in subsection (i).

-h) Hearing regarding records
+i) Hearing regarding records

 4) The hearing may be conducted by an individual, including an official of the participating agency, who does not have a direct interest in the outcome of the hearing.
+The hearing officer will be designated by the Part C Coordinator.

 6) The parent may at his/her own expense be assisted or represented by one or more individuals of choice, including an attorney.